alicevision/AliceVision/INSTALL.md

 --------------------

-Using AliceVision as a third party library dependency in cmake
+Using AliceVision as a third party library dependency in CMake
 --------------------------------------------------------------

 AliceVision can be used as a third party once it have been installed.